Ladies, are you thinking about getting your first gun? Awesome!

 My wife had purchased a few different guns before finding her “perfect” gun, the Sig Sauer P238 – my wife is small and lacks strength in her wrists.
 Therefore, she needed a gun with modest recoil and one that had an easy to rack slide…more on that later.

-The good news is that nowadays, many gun ranges not only sell guns, but they rent them too.
+The good news is that nowadays, many shooting ranges not only sell guns, but they rent them too.
 This means that you can usually shoot the gun you’re interested in before buying it.

 A gun can be one the best self defense tools available to you with proper and consistent training.